With Andrew Bynum's inproved play, the Lakers have been able to go (9-1) since the All-Star break. Courtesy of L.A. Times |

 Questions concerning a "human" Kobe Bryant as of late have risen.
 After his post-game workout in Miami shooting the ball, the media has jumped in on trying to get inside and see his "human factor."
 But the next game against Dallas he proved again as some kind of basketball god rolling his ankle horribly in the third quarter, and returning in the fourth to knock down a big turn-around jumper.

-Shannon Brown has played exceptionally well off the bench, allowing Bryant ample time to rest.Courtesy of L.A.
-Times |
+well off the bench, allowing Bryant ample

 Also for the Lakers, Matt Barnes has returned and is playing well while getting accustomed to the speed of the game.
 Andrew Bynum also has been on a rampage collecting rebounds and making his own block parties and proving he wants to stay in L.A.
 With 15 games remaining, it should an interesting finish to the season.